-There are currently 15 airline partners you can transfer your Capital One miles to.
+There are currently 15 airline partners and 2 hotel brands you can transfer your Capital One miles to.
 As you will see, most of these partners are international airlines.
 While you may transfer to book a flight that the airline partner operates, you might find more value booking a partner flight.

 - Air France KLM (Flying Blue)